wanghaisheng/responsive-landing-page-starter/content/blog/en/wcag-how-to-implement-web-accessibility-1.md

 * [Pope.tech](https://pope.tech/)
 * [Assistive labs](https://assistivlabs.com/) (Like BrowserStack for screen readers)

-Keep in mind that automated tools generally pick up less than 40% of errors and they are superficial (e.g., color contrast, inputs associated with labels, and more).
+Remember that automated tools generally pick up less than 40% of errors, and they are superficial (e.g., color contrast, inputs associated with labels, and more).

 Furthermore, compliance does not equal a genuinely accessible site.
 You must manually test and review your code in addition to using tools.